-Some books/genres make take more creativity than others.
+Some books/genres may take more creativity than others.
 If you have published a book about gardening, for example, the possibilities for photos and hashtags are nearly endless.
 If your book is fiction, though, you may have a harder time coming up with ideas, but think about all of the visual pieces from your story that you can put together for your readers.

 I like lists, especially numbered lists.
 If I can put things into a list and number it, I will.
 So, I was going to write “3 ways to promote your book on Instagram,” but I decided to make it a little more challenging.
 Here are 25 ways to promote your book on Instagram: